google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 Note: Anchor tags and buttons may have different behavior in different browsers, so assume in some cases **hover** will remain and in others **focus** will remain.

-### Suppressing Default Browser Styles
+### Suppressing default browser styles

 Once you add styles for the different states, you'll notice that most browsers implement their own styles in response to a user’s touch.
-This is largely due to the fact that when mobile devices first launched, a number of sites didn’t have styling for the `:active` state.
-As a result, many browsers add additional highlight color or style to give the user feedback.
+This is largely because when mobile devices first launched, a number of sites didn’t have styling for the `:active` state.
+As a result, many browsers added additional highlight color or style to give the user feedback.

-Most browsers will use the `outline` CSS property to display a ring around an element when an element is focused which you suppress with:
+Most browsers use the `outline` CSS property to display a ring around an element when an element is focused.
+You can suppress it with:

     .btn:focus {
       outline: 0;